BorScho/Cassava_Pytorch/README.md

 Snapmix ("Semantically Proportional Mixing") is an augmentation technique for fine-grained image data.
 Fine-grained data are data, where subtle differences decide on the classification.

-Two other mixing algorithms Mixup and Cutmix showed that augmenting images by somehow "mixing" them for training, can improve the accuracy of a network for classification.
+Two other mixing algorithms, Mixup and Cutmix, showed that augmenting images by somehow "mixing" them for training, can improve the accuracy of the network for classification.\
 Mixup considers pixel-wize convex combinations of two images, i.e. construct a pixel p in a new synthetic image by setting
 <!-- $$
 p = (1 - \lambda) * p1 + \lambda * p2